 Courses that are sequential and cumulative in content should be taken in the intended progression order, unless the student is able to qualify or test into a higher level course.
-If a student places into and successfully passes a higher level course, they may not later take for credit a course that is more elementary than a course already successfully completed.
-For example, a student who places into and successfully completes SPAN 201 Second-year Spanish may not later take for credit SPAN 101 First-year Spanish I.
+If a student places into and successfully passes a higher level course, they cannot take a course that is more elementary than the course already completed.
+For example, a student who places into and successfully completes SPAN 201 Second-year Spanish cannot later take for credit SPAN 101 First-year Spanish I.